 Starting from the warm welcome of the venue staff, to the lovely attentive audience, who listened throughout, it was a real pleasure to share my songs with you.
 Thank you all.

-Highdown Hill, Well Spun Lies, Gibbet Wood, Greater Need, The Fire Inside, Who Knows Who, Crows, No Damn Illusion, Delville Wood, The River, Goldfish & Hoopla, Since Time, Looking At Me Now, My Town, Shadow On Your Hand, Jezebel, Gossamer Wings, Birdsong, Cuckmere Shore.
+The setlist: Highdown Hill, Well Spun Lies, Gibbet Wood, Greater Need, The Fire Inside, Who Knows Who, Crows, No Damn Illusion, Delville Wood, The River, Goldfish & Hoopla, Since Time, Looking At Me Now, My Town, Shadow On Your Hand, Jezebel, Gossamer Wings, Birdsong, Cuckmere Shore.

 Greg will be accompanied by Nigel Ratcliffe (keyboard) for this performance.
 Collette & Richard’s “Pop Up Cafe” will be selling tea, coffee, and homemade cake.
 You can also BYO drinks - glasses provided.
 Doors 7.30pm.
 Admission £8 (cash only) on the door.